Dramane Koné

 Dramane Koné (surname also spelled Koné) is a master drummer and griot from Burkina Faso.
-He is best known for his appearance (studying balafon at age 4) in the Taali Laafi Rosselini documentary film Great Great Grandparents Music, which featured vignettes of Dramane Kone's griot family life in west Africa.
+He is best known for his appearance (studying balafon at age 4) in the Taali Laafi Rosselini documentary film Great Great Great Grandparents Music which featured vignettes of Dramane Kone's griot family life in west Africa.
 He specializes in the goblet-shaped hand drum called djembe.
 He is a member of the Dioula ethnic group.

 Koné began a musical group, Ballet Djelia Kadi, in 2001.

 Early life

 Dramane Kone was born in the capital city of Ouagadougou, in central Burkina Faso.
 He began studying music at the age of three under Dougoutigui Kone, elder djembefola (master djembe player) of Ouagadougou.
 Koné was educated in the ancient drumming traditions of west Africa, and was initiated into the history and music of the Manding (also spelled Mandingue) people.
 His later musical education included private studies with a number of village elders, masters and griots.

 His father is the musical griot/master drummer Dougoutigui Koné.
 After their appearances in the Rosselini film, his father moved the family to and from Mali, west Africa.